Two Models for Surface Segmentation using the Total Variation of the Normal Vector: Numerical Examples

 \Cref{figure:unit-sphere-mesh:atv-ltv} shows the resulting assignments for this setup.
 For each of the two models, we choose $\beta \in \set{1/4, 1, 4} \cdot \TVweight^*$, where $\TVweight^*$ is the optimal parameter choice for the respective model.

-For the optimal parameter~$\TVweight^*_\atv$, the solution of the \eqref{eq:atv:model-problem} model uses 21 out of the available 22~labels.
+For the optimal parameter~$\TVweight^*_\atv$, the solution of the \eqref{eq:atv:model-problem} model uses 21 out of the available $22$~labels.
 However, 6 of the labels are used only on a very small number of triangles and are not visible in \cref{figure:unit-sphere-mesh:atv-ltv}.
-Overall, \SI{69.5}{\percent} of all triangles are correctly labeled.
-By contrast, the new \eqref{eq:ltv:model-problem} uses all 22 labels evenly and achieves a correctness of \SI{86.7}{\percent}.
+Overall, \SI{69.4}{\percent} of all triangles are correctly labeled with a Rand index of $0.953$.
+By contrast, the new \eqref{eq:ltv:model-problem} uses all $22$~labels evenly and achieves an improved correctness of \SI{85.2}{\percent} and a Rand index of $0.973$.
+Further quantitative results are shown in \cref{table:unit-sphere-mesh:atv-ltv}.

 The sphere mesh together with our choice of labels illustrates that the label space total variation model \eqref{eq:ltv:model-problem} incurs no additional regularization penalties for \enquote{in-between labels}; see also \cref{example:comparison-of-the-regularizers} and the discussion there.
 Therefore, it is able to use all available labels.